-August 17–26, 2018 Starts in the afternoon on Friday the 17th, ends the afternoon/evening of the 25th, with an option to stay over.
+August 17–25, 2018 Starts in the afternoon on Friday the 17th, ends the morning of the 25th. *Scroll down for itinerary*

 44 ̊37’15” N 67 ̊23’03” W Starts and Ends in Machiasport, Maine